Timo Gebhart

-Timo Martin Gebhart (born 12 April 1989) is a German professional footballer who most recently played as a midfielder for FC Memmingen.
+Timo Martin Gebhart (born 12 April 1989) is a German former professional footballer who played as a midfielder.

+Gebhart has spent most of his career in Germany, with one spell in Romania.
+He has played in the UEFA Europa League and the UEFA Champions League.

 Club career

 In January 2009, Gebhart transferred from 2.
-Bundesliga side TSV 1860 Munich to join Bundesliga side VfB Stuttgart.
+Bundesliga side 1860 Munich to join Bundesliga side VfB Stuttgart.
 He signed a contract until 30 June 2013.
+On 14 April 2011, he suffered an ankle injury and would be out for the season.

 In July 2012, Gebhart moved to 1.
 FC Nürnberg.
+He signed a four-year contract with the club.

-In January 2016, Gebhart moved to FC Steaua București.
+In January 2016, Gebhart moved to Steaua București.

 At the end of the 2016–17 season, Hansa Rostock and Gebhart did not agree on a contract extension.

-Gebhart returned to his former club TSV 1860 Munich for the 2017–18 season.
+Gebhart returned to his former club 1860 Munich for the 2017–18 season.
 He scored 5 goals and assisted 4 in 12 matches in all competitions but was kept out of action by injuries for large parts of the season.
 1860 Munich decided not to renew his contract.

-On 4 February 2019, it was confirmed, that Gehbart had signed with FC Viktoria 1889 Berlin.
+On 4 February 2019, it was confirmed that Gehbart had signed with Viktoria Berlin, after training with Wacker Burghausen in January 2019.

+On 15 July 2019, Gehbart was announced at TSV 1860 Munich.

 In September 2020, he signed a one-year contract with hometown club FC Memmingen of the fourth-tier Regionalliga Bayern.

+In summer 2022, Gebhart announced his retirement from football.
+After retiring, he became a coach at FC Memmingen.